mkrevuelta/JIntDatesConverter/README.md

 ## Alternatives

 The class `java.util.Date` stores a date (*and time*) as the number of milliseconds since the beginning of 1970.
 It has specific methods to get and set the year month and day, but they are deprecated.
 Instead, you should use `java.util.Calendar`.
 A common practice is to use `java.text.SimpleDateFormat` to parse strings containing dates.
-You may need to adjunst it to the Lotus 1-2-3 bug.
+You may need to adjust it to the Lotus 1-2-3 bug.
 Also, beware of time zones, daylight savings and leap seconds!

 Since Java 8 we have the `java.time` package.
 It includes the class `LocalDate`, which stores a date (only a date!).
 You can construct a `LocalDate` with `LocalDate.of(year,month,day)` and then get the epoch day with the method `toEpochDay()`.
 For the opposite translation, you can construct a `LocalDate` with `LocalDate.ofEpochDay(dayNumber)` and then get the date with `getYear()`, `getMonthValue()` and `getDayOfMonth()`.
 Yo will need to adjust it to 1900-based day numbers, because `LocalDate` fixes its zero day in 1970.
-Also, you may need to adjunst it to the Lotus 1-2-3 bug.
+Also, you may need to adjust it to the Lotus 1-2-3 bug.
 However, if you enjoy Java 8 or later, this is a reasonably good solution.

 [Apache POI](https://poi.apache.org/) has a `DateUtil` class with methods to translate between date and Excel&reg; day number as a **double**.